apayu/just_do/README.md

 # What is this?

-## Just do
+this is *just do*

 a manage task tool

+you know people always think and no want to do it

-help you better and remeber...just do it
+this help you better and remeber...just do it

 # How to deploy?